-Class 1: Introduction to course.
+Introduction to course.
 Syllabus review, overview of shop rules and safety, housekeeping rules.
-Class 2: Instruction on reading caliper, taking measurements and use of height gauge.
-Class 3: Start and finish sheet metal work.
-Class 4: Instruction of using Milling Machine.
+Instruction on reading caliper, taking measurements and use of height gauge.
+Start and finish sheet metal work.
+Instruction of using Milling Machine.
 Students will begin practice pieces.
 Students will finish practice blocks and begin final project.
-Class 5-11 Students will continue to work on milling machine and must finish by 11 th class.
+Students will continue to work on milling machine and must finish by 11th class.
 Instruction of using Milling Machine.
 Students will begin practice pieces.
-FALL 2022, MUST FINISH MILLING BY 11/04.
-Class: 9-14 Students will be instructed on Lathe at own pace after they finish milling, students must finish project no later than the 14th class.
-FALL 2022 MUST FINISH LATHE USE BY 12/02.
-Class 15: Project Feedback begins and return of project.
+Students will be instructed on Lathe at own pace after they finish milling, students must finish project no later than the 14 th class .
+Preparation for MEC 225 Race Day